Morganhandley/v_school_assignments/warmups/enemygenerator/README.md

 V School Assignments
 ====================

-This is the main README file for the ******** PROJECT that I've worked on during my time here at V School.
-Each of these assignments has a README file that explains the assignment given as well as a summary of what I learned by completing the assignment.
+This is the main README file for the "ENEMY GENERATOR" warmup"that I've worked on during my time here at V School, in which I created a javascript function that generates random enemies.